 What if my child has special educational needs?

-The council still has responsibilities for helping with home to school transport where a child has special educational needs, whether there is a Statement of Special Educational Needs/Education, Health and Care Plan or not.
+The council may have responsibilities for helping with home to school transport where a child has special educational needs, whether there is an Education, Health and Care Plan or not.
 We can usually consider complaints where special educational needs are involved.